open-policy-agent/opa/docs/new/docs/cli.md

     opa bench -b ./policy-bundle -i input.json 'data.authz.allow'

-To enable more detailed analysis use the --metrics and --benchmem flags.

 To run benchmarks against a running OPA server to evaluate server overhead use the --e2e flag.

 The optional "gobench" output format conforms to the Go Benchmark Data Format.